Henry Bone: Life and work

 In 1789, he exhibited "A Muse and Cupid", the largest enamel painting ever executed up to that time.
 In 1800 he was appointed enamel painter to the Prince of Wales; in 1801 he was made an associate of the Royal Academy (ARA) and enamel painter to George III, continuing to hold the appointment during the reigns of George IV and William IV.
 On 15 April 1811 he was elected a royal academician (RA), and shortly afterwards produced a still larger enamel (eighteen inches by sixteen), after Titian's Bacchus and Ariadne.
 More than 4000 people saw the work at Bone's house.
-The picture was sold to Mr. G. Bowles of Cavendish Square for 2,200 guineas, the sum of which was paid (either wholly or partly) by a cheque drawn on Fauntleroy's Bank.
-Bone cashed the cheque on his way home, just in time, as the next day financial difficulties caused the bank to suspend payments!
+The picture was sold to Mr. G. Bowles of Cavendish Square for 2,200 guineas, whilst the original Titian, borrowed by Bone for copying, was only insured for £1500.
+The price was paid (either wholly or partly) by a cheque drawn on Fauntleroy's Bank.
+Bone cashed the cheque on his way home, apparently just in time, as it is said that the next day financial difficulties caused the bank to suspend payments!

-In the preparation and firing of his large plates, he was assisted by Edward Wedlake Brayley, who was by then already a distinguished antiquary, but had trained as an enameller.
+Bone initially used a subcontractor, Mr. Long, to created the copper plates upon which his works were created.
+Subsequently he decided to take over this task himself, and in learning to prepare his large plates, he was assisted by Edward Wedlake Brayley, who was by then already a distinguished antiquary, but had trained as an enameller.

 Bone's next great works were a series of historical portraits from the time of Elizabeth I, a series of "Cavaliers distinguished in the Civil War", and a series of portraits of the Russell family.
-The Elizabethan series did not prove a financial success; they were exhibited at his house at 15 Berners Street.
-In 1831 his eyesight failed, and after having lived successively at Spa Fields, 195 High Holborn, Little Russell Street, Hanover Street, and Berners Street, he moved in that year to Somers Town, and reluctantly received the Royal Academy pension.
+Some say that the Elizabethan series did not prove a financial success, but they were painted over a 20 year period with time set aside each year to borrow and make preparatory drawings from original paintings.
+It may thus have been regarded by Bone as a legacy project and at the time of his death 85 remained at his house at 15 Berners Street.
+In 1832 his eyesight failed, and after having lived at Berners Street for 31 years, he moved in that year to a smaller property in Somers Town, reluctantly applying for, and receiving, a Royal Academy pension.

 He died on 17 December 1834, not without complaining of the neglect with which he had latterly been treated.
 He is said to have been "a man of unaffected modesty and generosity; friendship and integrity adorned his private life".
 Francis Chantrey carved a bust of him, and John Opie, John Jackson, and George Harlow all painted his portrait.
-Richard Dagley was a friend.
+In 1819, Bone had attended the funeral of Harlow alongside their friend Sir William Beechey.
+Richard Dagley was another friend.